 The COVID-19 pandemic has put intense pressure on working parents, particularly women, and we'll jump at any opportunity to celebrate a silver lining.

 Today we're bringing you a story of our longtime friend and former Louis Vuitton colleague, Daisy Aveno.
-As leader and longtime employee at Louis Vuitton, her son's artwork was selected from worldwide submissions to be featured in the Louis Vuitton's June 2020 window and social media activation.
+At Louis Vuitton, her son's artwork was selected from worldwide submissions to be featured in the Louis Vuitton's June 2020 window and social media activation.
 Titled "The Rainbow Project," Louis Vuitton employees, customers and their children showed their creativity.
 The winning rainbows brought hope to windows from Madrid to Paris - and especially the US Flagship store on 5th Ave - just below the corporate office where Daisy has spent most of her career.

 As it tends to happen in conversations with former colleagues, fellow moms and old friends, our chat wasn't just about Nate's window win.
 We also touched on how women- driven, focused and multimastering - manage the roller coaster of working motherhood.